 Thus, it can be inferred that any process is spontaneous if the change in Gibbs energy of the system is less than zero or else the process is not spontaneous.

-- In the case of exothermic reactions, enthalpy of the system is negative thereby making all exothermic reactions spontaneous.
+- In the case of exothermic reactions, the enthalpy of the system is negative thereby making all exothermic reactions spontaneous.

 - In the case of endothermic reactions, Gibbs free energy becomes negative only when the temperature is very high or the entropy change is very high.